mmiguerodriguez/ai-test-python/old/marthus.md

 #Things to do
 improve input functions and output functions in main.py
-crossover: generate two childs from two parents. try more than two parents. novelty search modules allow different tasks (other than programming) save / restore
+crossover: generate two childs from two parents. try more than two parents. novelty search modules allow different tasks (other than programming)

 #Finished things
 changed mutations place